watertap-org/watertap/docs/technical_reference/flowsheets/RO_with_energy_recovery.rst

     * :doc:`idaes:reference_guides/model_libraries/generic/unit_models/mixer`

-The demonstration file itself contains several core functions that are used to build, specify, initialize, solve, and (optionally) optimize the model, as well as helper functions that group these core functions together for convenience.
+The demonstration file itself contains several core functions that are used to build, specify, initialize, solve, and (optionally) optimize the model, as well as helper functions that group these core functions together for convenience or to display results.

 * Creating and instantiating the model using ``build()``: